Sayeem2004/Ocamulator/Install.md

 `make test` Running the test cases.

 `make run_read` To run the hex reading portion of the project.
+When prompted for a file, enter the name of the file you want to run in ./data, with the correct file extension.
+When prompted from "Step: ", press "Enter" to keep stepping CPU or type "quit" or "exit" to end.

-`make run_main` To run the main emulator of the project (currently a work in progress).
+`make run_main` To run the main emulator of the project (currently a work in progress, and does nothing).